James D. Halsell

-James Donald Halsell Jr. (born September 29, 1956) is a retired United States Air Force officer, a former NASA astronaut.
+James Donald Halsell Jr. (born September 29, 1956) is a retired United States Air Force officer and former NASA astronaut.
 The veteran of five Space Shuttle missions pled guilty in 2021 to two counts of manslaughter and two counts of assault as a result of a motor vehicle accident in 2016.
 He is the second American astronaut to spend time in jail after Lisa Nowak.

 Early life and education

 James was born to Don and Jean Halsell in 1956.
 He was raised in West Monroe, Louisiana, and graduated West Monroe High School in 1974.
 He then graduated from the United States Air Force Academy with a Bachelor of Science degree in 1978.
 Halsell earned a Master of Science in Management from Troy University in 1983, and a Master's degree in Space Operations from the Air Force Institute of Technology of Air University in 1985.

 Military career

 Halsell graduated from the U.S. Air Force Academy in 1978, and from Undergraduate Pilot Training at Columbus Air Force Base, Mississippi, in 1979.
 An F-4 pilot qualified in conventional and nuclear weapons deliveries, he served at Nellis Air Force Base, Las Vegas, Nevada, from 1980 to 1981, and Moody Air Force Base, Valdosta, Georgia, from 1982 to 1984.
 In 1984–1985, he was a graduate student at the Air Force Institute of Technology, Wright-Patterson Air Force Base, Dayton, Ohio.
 He then attended the Air Force Test Pilot School at Edwards Air Force Base, California, and during the next four years he performed test flights in the F-4, F-16 and SR-71 aircraft.
 Halsell retired from the Air Force in July 2004.